Reminder: Shopping comes with risks, purchase with caution.

 The sum of the three dimensions of the checked bag cannot exceed 158 cm.

-Having discussed so much about the three categories, let's talk about how to prepare your luggage: I referred to various flight luggage restrictions circulating online and reviewed The Most Comprehensive Guide to Studying in Japan Before Departure | Essential Items, etc., and I feel there's not much worth mentioning, so I won't ramble on.
+Having discussed so much about the three categories, let's talk about how to prepare luggage: I referred to various flight baggage restrictions circulating online and reviewed The Most Comprehensive Guide Before Going to Japan for Studying | Essential Items, etc., and I feel there's nothing particularly noteworthy to mention, so I won't ramble on.
 Below are some suggestions for small items to prepare in advance.

 Seal#